Marra-Federico/Memory-Game/README.md

 * `App.java`: contains the main where to start the application
 * `Card.java`: contains the class that implement a card
 * `Deck.java`: contains the class that implement a deck of cards
-* `Deck.java`: contains the class that implement a memory card
+* `MemoryCard.java`: contains the class that implement a memory card
 * `MemoryGameController.java`: contains the class that implement the logic behind the game

 ## Contributing